 Start a new thread on the other end of the bracelet, exiting from a center bead or beads.

 Estimate the number of Delica beads to make a loop that will fit around the toggle.
 You don't want to make the loop too large, or the toggle will fall out.
-Likewise, a loop that is too small will not allow the toggle to comfortable fit through.
+Likewise, a loop that is too small will not allow the toggle to comfortably fit through.

 The best way to check for the fit is to string the number of Delicas then pass the needle through the beads you exited at the beginning of this step and pull snugly.